Pioneer Square, Seattle: Late 19th century

 By the end of 1889, Seattle had become the largest city in Washington with 40,000 residents.
 That same year, the Great Seattle Fire resulted in the complete destruction of Pioneer Square.
 However, the economy was strong at the time, so Pioneer Square was quickly rebuilt.
 Many of the new buildings show the influence of the Romanesque Revival architectural mode, although influence of earlier Victorian modes is also widespread.
 Because of drainage problems new development was built at a higher level literally burying the remains of old Pioneer Square.
 Anticipating the planned regrade, many buildings were built with two entrances, one at the old, low level, and another higher up.
 Visitors can take the Seattle Underground Tour to see what remains of the old storefronts.

 Just before the fire, cable car service was instituted from Pioneer Square along Yesler Way to Lake Washington and the Leschi neighborhood.

+In 1891, German-born Frederick Trump, President Donald Trump's grandfather, owned the Dairy Restaurant on Washington Street.

 20th century

 During the Klondike Gold Rush in 1897 and 1898, Seattle was a center for travel to Alaska.
-Thousands of so-called "stampeders" passed through Seattle making the city's merchants prosperous.
+Thousands of so-called "stampeders" passed through Seattle, making the city's merchants prosperous.

-In 1899, a group of businessmen stole a Tlingit totem pole and placed it in Pioneer Place Park.
-When an arsonist destroyed the pole in 1938, the city sent the pieces back to the Tlingit tribe who carved a new one and gave it to Seattle (after finally getting paid for the one that was originally stolen).
+In 1899, a group of citizens stole a Tlingit totem pole and placed it in Pioneer Place Park.
+After the Tlingit demanded compensation for the theft, the group's organizers agreed to pay a settlement of $500.
+When an arsonist severely damaged the pole in 1938, the U.S. Forest Service hired a group of Tlingit artisans through the Civilian Conservation Corps to craft a replacement that was installed in 1940.

-In addition to the totem pole, a wrought-iron Victorian pergola designed by Julian F. Everett (Pioneer Square pergola), originally known as a comfort station and highly touted in tourism marketing, and a bust of Chief Seattle were added to the park in 1909.
+In addition to the totem pole, an iron and glass pergola designed by Julian F. Everett as part of a lavish underground comfort station and a bust of Chief Seattle were added to the park in 1909.

 1914 saw the completion of the Smith Tower, which at the time was the tallest building west of the Mississippi River.
 However, by that time, the heart of Downtown Seattle had moved north.
-The building of Second Avenue Extension in 1928-29 reconfigured the eastern portion of the neighborhood, by extending a piece of the north-of-Yesler street grid south past Yesler and "slicing into buildings in its path".
+The building of Second Avenue Extension in 1928–29 reconfigured the eastern portion of the neighborhood, by extending a piece of the north-of-Yesler street grid south past Yesler and "slicing into buildings in its path".
 The cable car line serving the area was shut down on August 10, 1940.